top of page

 3. When I called Jerry and mentioned the possibility of an upgrade, he indicated he had zero interest in an upgrade effort and said he had previously vetoed such an effort.
 Having pressed Jerry for ten years to get him to accept a nomination for the OCS Hall of Fame, I knew he was serious.
 But with a bit of prodding, I convinced him to at least send me the nomination paperwork he still had from the nominations of his copilot, crew chief, and gunner on the flight concerned.
 After reviewing the eyewitness statements, it became clear that the DSC citation omitted crucial details about what Cpt.
 Fry and his crew accomplished during the flight that resulted in his CMH nomination.

 4. Included among the documents I received was the nomination statement of the ground commander, now Major Paul H. Davin (USA, Ret.).
 Later, while talking to him, I discovered he had actually nominated Jerry for the CMH, and he still felt it was deserved.
-I later contacted Jerry's wingman during the flight, CW4 Thomas Woods (USA, Ret.), who agreed that Jerry should have received the CMH.
+I later contacted Jerry's wingman during the flight, CW4 Thomas Wood (USA, Ret.), who agreed that Jerry should have received the CMH.

-Paul Davin
+Davin color.jpeg

-Tom Wood
+Warrant Officer (WO) Tom Wood

 5. Next, I started researching the regulations dealing with Vietnam War-era DSC upgrade requests and learned that requests had to be forwarded through a member of Congress.
 After that, four others and I worked for eight months, pulling together a nomination package of almost one hundred pages.
 While Jerry was residing in Missouri at that time, his friend Mel L. Gilbert from Buffalo, Missouri, who had previously suggested an upgrade effort, submitted our nomination to U.S. Senator Claire McCaskill in November 2017, requesting her support and to forward it to the Army.
 Subsequently, we received a call from one of the Senator's representatives, stating that the Senator was supporting the upgrade and that it was being sent to the Army.
+(See link #2 at the bottom of this page.)

 7. By the time the nomination was returned, Jerry had moved to Florida, where he lived near two of our OCS classmates who served with us as lieutenants in the 2nd Battalion 39th Infantry, 9th Infantry Division: Lt.
-Col. Daniel Peck (USA, Ret.) and former 1st Lieutenant Albert (Leon) Strickland.
+Col. Daniel Peck (USA, Ret.) and former 1st Lieutenant Albert (Leon) Stricklen.
 On February 10, 2019, they delivered the nomination file to Florida's 11th District Representative Daniel Webster's Office in Leesburg, Florida, and requested he support it and submit it to the Army.

 Daniel Peck

-Albert (Leon) Strickland
+Albert (Leon) Stricklen

 Clifford A. Gehrt